UNC-TV Original Programs, A-Z

-Paved With Gold - Paved With Gold highlights the effects of the Charlotte area Gold Rush had in shaping the modern day Queen City.
+Paved With Gold Witness the effects of the Charlotte area Gold Rush in shaping the modern day Queen City.

 Back to top

-REEL SOUTH - The Carolinas’ two statewide public television networks, UNC-TV and SCETV, have partnered with the Southern Documentary Fund to create an exciting new showcase for independently produced documentary films about the American South.
+REEL SOUTHThe Carolinas’ statewide public television networks, UNC-TV and SCETV, partner with the Southern Documentary Fund to create an exciting showcase for new, independently-produced documentary films about the American South.

-Refuge - Join the award-winning filmmaking team of Blake & Emily Scott as they bring to you the magnificent wildlife that encompasses five beautiful National Wildlife Refuges in eastern North Carolina, including the sights and sounds that make Mattamuskeet an icon in the animal kingdom.
+Refuge Join the award-winning filmmaking team of Blake and Emily Scott as they bring to you the magnificent wildlife that encompasses five beautiful National Wildlife Refuges in eastern North Carolina, including the sights and sounds that make Mattamuskeet an icon in the animal kingdom.

-Rough South: Stories of Tim McLaurin - Rough South - Episode 101: Author Tim McLaurin discusses growing up poor in East Fayetteville, handling snakes, and what it means to be a writer.
+Rough South: Stories of Tim McLaurin The author discusses growing up poor in East Fayetteville, handling snakes and what it means to be a writer.

 Back to top

-Sacred Space: The Promise of Peace and Understanding - CBS "60 Minutes" correspondent Lara Logan moderated Elon University's Spring 2013 Convocation, which was focused on multi-faith issues and the role of religion in our world.
-Panelists included Episcopal bishop Michael Curry, secular humanist Greg Epstein, Catholic chaplain Sharon Kugler, Muslim Eboo Patel, Buddhist monk Arjia Rinpoche and Rabbi David Wolpe.
+Sacred Space: The Promise of Peace and Understanding Journalist Lara Logan (60 Minutes) moderates Elon University's Spring 2013 Convocation, which focuses on multi-faith issues and the role of religion in our world.
+Panelists include Episcopal Bishop Michael Curry, secular humanist Greg Epstein, Catholic chaplain Sharon Kugler, Muslim Eboo Patel, Buddhist monk Arjia Rinpoche and Rabbi David Wolpe.

-Scam Jam - UNC-TV and AARP NC presents information on how to avoid common scams and Identity Theft.
+Scam Jam UNC-TV and AARP NC present information on how to avoid common scams and identity theft.

-Stay Tuned Boys and Girls - A fond look back at four of North Carolina's most popular local children's programs during the '50s, '60s, and '70s.
-Featuring Fred Kirby, The Old Rebel, Joey the Clown, and Uncle Paul.
+Stay Tuned Boys & Girls Take a fond look back at four of North Carolina's most popular local children's programs during the '50s, '60s, and '70s, featuring Fred Kirby, The Old Rebel, Joey the Clown and Uncle Paul.

 Back to top

-The Rough South of Harry Crews - Rough South - Episode 102: Author Harry Crews discusses his heartrending childhood in Bacon County Georgia, the nature of violence, and what it means to be a writer in this Emmy-winning documentary.
+The Rough South of Harry Crews The author discusses his heartrending childhood in Bacon County, GA, the nature of violence and what it means to be a writer in this Emmy-winning documentary.

-The Search for Princess Charlotte - D.G.
-Martin, host of North Carolina Bookwatch, travels to Germany to unravel the mystery of Princess Charlotte, namesake of North Carolina's largest city.
+The Search for Princess Charlotte D.G.
+Martin (North Carolina Bookwatch) travels to Germany to unravel the mystery of Princess Charlotte, namesake of North Carolina's largest city.
 With help from the local Mecklenburg-area family patriarch, Martin and other Charlotteans undertake a quest to discover the history of the woman who inspired the Queen City's name.

-Tour 64: North Carolina's Heritage Highway - In Tour 64: North Carolina's Heritage Highway, discover the "backbone of the Tar Heel State" and all its quirky, artistic and cultural treasures as Highway 64 meanders through 22 counties from our mountains to the Outer Banks.
+Tour 64: North Carolina's Heritage Highway Discover the "backbone of the Tar Heel State" and all its quirky, artistic and cultural treasures as Highway 64 meanders through 22 counties from our mountains to the Outer Banks.

 Back to top